gogetdata/ggd-recipes/README.md

 This will write the recipe to `hg19-cpg-islands`

-Those are all the options for the `from-bash` command we specify `gsort` as a dependency along with `htslib` which provides tabix and bgzip (any software in bioconda can be used as a dependency).
+Those are all the options for the `make-bash` command we specify `gsort` as a dependency along with `htslib` which provides tabix and bgzip (any software in bioconda can be used as a dependency).
 We can also depend on other ggd recipes.
 The species and genome-build arguments must be available in the master branch of `ggd`.

-After this, we have a recipe.
-To run the same data quality tests (see below) as `travis-ci` when you make a PR, run:
+You will no need to test that the recipe was built correctly and make sure it install the correct data. to do this run:

 ```
 ggd check-recipe hg19-cpg-islands/
 ```

-This should exit successfully and then move this into its place in the ggd-recipes repo, push to your fork on github and then open a PR.
+If this exits successfully, move this into its place in the ggd-recipes repo, push to your fork on github and then open a PR.

 ```